David-Kyrat/Course-Description-Automation/howto.md

 Not urgent:
 - [ ] Remove empty (0 Kb) / useless wix features (from "features to be installed" screen)
 - [ ] Replace the lorem ipsum in the license screen by an actual license

+The actual wix configuration of the installer is present in the file `target/windows/Course-Description-Automation.wxs` file.
+It's just an xml file with a specific microsoft-defined syntax see here [Course-Description-Automation.wxs](target/windows/Course-Description-Automation.wxs)